SinghRajitpal/Crypto_Trading_Algorithm/Time_logs.md

 6. Deeplearning models
 - Revised the course machine learning specializaion on coursera and reading studies and papers on how to forecast more accurately and it seems that recurrent neural networks are best for sequential data.
 From them multiple studies have shown GRU has performed well.
-- Implemented a GRU model based on those studies
+- Implemented a GRU model based on those studies and replaced previous placeholder
 - adapted the forecasting system to support this and changed the config file to support those parameter changes

 7. Binance Testnet